martinjc/martinjc.com/src/teaching/index.md

 title: "Teaching and Scholarship"
 ---

-I am the Dean of Undergraduate Studies for the College of Physical Sciences and Engineering, which means I work with the seven schools of the College on matters affecting undergraduate programmes and students.
-I am a member of the Senior Education Team of the University, I sit on College Board for PSE, and I co-chair the College Education and Student Experience Committee.
+I am the Dean of Education for the College of Physical Sciences and Engineering, which means I work with the seven schools of the College on matters affecting taught programmes and students.
+I am a member of the Senior Education Leadership Team of the University, I sit on College Board for PSE, and I chair the College Education and Student Experience Committee.

 My [teaching philosophy](https://www.martinjc.com/teaching/philosophy/) is very much a continual work in progress because I believe that one of the most important parts of being a professional is a commitment to a continual reflective cycle of improvement.
 I am always learning more about what I do.
 Reflecting on that and considering what impact it has on my role as a teacher and what I do in the classroom is one of the key parts of my role.

 I had significant input into the project that created the [Data Science Academy](https://www.cardiff.ac.uk/data-science-academy).

-I formed and now run the Computer Science Scholarship group within the School.
-We meet regularly to discuss educational issues, plan educational research, discuss and create scholarly outputs, and implement knowledge sharing and teaching training within the School.
+I formed and ran the Computer Science Scholarship group within the School.
+We met regularly to discuss educational issues, plan educational research, discuss and create scholarly outputs, and implement knowledge sharing and teaching training within the School.
 Recently we have begun a set of School wide teaching seminars for the sharing and discussion of teaching experiences.

 In the recent past I was the Director of Learning and Teaching in the School.
 Before that I was Deputy DLT, and spent a lot of time focused on Postgraduate students, working as the chair of the Postgraduate Operations Team, Senior Personal Tutor for Taught Postgraduate students, and the Student Rep Coordinator for the postgrad Student-Staff Panel.